basecamp/bc3-api/sections/card_table_steps.md

 Get steps in a card
 --------------------

-Steps are returned unpaginated as part of the [Get a card][card] endpoint payload.
+The first 100 steps are returned as part of the [Get a card][card] endpoint payload.
+A card with more than that reports the real total in `subtasks_count`; fetch the rest from `subtasks_url`.

 Create a step
 -------------------------